mckinsey/vizro/vizro-core/docs/pages/user_guides/actions.md

     [Graph2]: ../../assets/user_guides/actions/actions_filter_interaction.png

-Here is an example of how to configure a figure interaction when the source is a [`Table`][vizro.models.Table] component.
+Here is an example of how to configure a chart interaction when the source is a [`Table`][vizro.models.Table] component.

 !!! example "`filter_interaction`"
     === "app.py"